 Motors are in the top failures for heating and cooling systems.
 They fail either due to age or improper maintenance.
-A properly maintained motor will provide years of trouble free operation, and mean that you will likely not need an AC Repair Company giving you worse news.
+A properly maintained motor will provide years of trouble free operation, and mean that you will likely not need an AC company like Ambrose Air to be giving you worse news.

 How do you know if your motor has failed or is about to fail?